DevinVinson/WordPress-Plugin-Boilerplate/README.md

 3. Locate the menu item that reads *TODO*
 4. Click on *Activate*

 This will activate the WordPress Plugin Boilerplate.
-Because the Boilerplate has no real functionality, nothing will be added to WordPress; however, this demonstrates exactly how your plugin should behave while you're working with it.
+Because the Boilerplate has no real functionality, nothing will be added to WordPress; however, this demonstrates exactly how your plugin should behave while you're working with the Boilerplate.

 ## Recommended Tools